looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    following these accepted conventions:

    -  Be sure to include a "Signed-off-by:" line in the same style as required by the Linux kernel.
-This can be done by using the ``git commit -s`` command.
 Adding this line signifies that you, the submitter, have agreed to the Developer's Certificate of Origin 1.1 as follows: